bitstadium/HockeyApp-for-Mac/README.md

 If you have a problem, a question or a suggestion, please let us know via email to support@hockeyapp.net or our [support forums](http://support.hockeyapp.net).
 We appreciate any feedback!

 ## RELEASE NOTES

+### Version 1.0 - 05/Jan/2012

+* Added comand line option "notes" to load notes from a text field
+* Added drag & drop of files to the release notes text field
+* Fixed behavior when zip file contained symbolic links (thanks to Nikita Zhuk!)

 ### Version 1.0a9 - 01/Nov/2011